Queen’s Birthday: 5 Artists Who Have Painted Her Majesty

-The Queen is the talk of the town following her appearance at Richard Quinn’s LFW show yesterday.
+The Queen is the talk of the town following her wonderful lime green and purple look at last weekend’s Royal Wedding.
 Charlotte Metcalf meets five artists who’ve had the privilege of being commissioned to either paint or photograph our ruling monarch.
 From light-artist Chris Levine to more traditional portraiture by Nicky Philipps, read their accounts of immortalising the Queen…

 We talk to some of the artists who’ve been lucky enough to paint or photograph royalty – encapsulating them on canvas, and putting their own names in the history books collaterally…